 In 2017, Björn joined the United Nations to serve as the Principal Military Advisor to the UN Special Envoy for Syria.
 In conjunction with being selected for this position, Björn was promoted to the rank of Commander (Navy).
 This followed on several previous international military postings as a commissioned naval officer, as well as diplomas from both Swedish and French universities (École navale, Brest).
-Björn served in this position under two special envoys, Staffan de Mistura (2017-2019) and Geir Pedersen (2019-2021).
+Based in Geneva, Björn served in this position under two special envoys, Staffan de Mistura (2017-2019) and Geir Pedersen (2019-2021).

 Prior to joining the UN, Björn was a frequently appearing expert commentator in radio, television and the press.
 He was also a regular contributor to several international journals and newspapers, including Haaretz, Mediterranean Politics, Strategic Assessment, Palestine-Israel Journal, as well as, Sweden’s biggest dailies Svenska Dagbladet, Dagens Nyheter and Göteborgsposten.

 Björn has a wide-ranging interest in the politics, religions and societies of the Middle East, which includes everything from violent extremism to more non-political phenomena such as regional popular music and dialectical differences in the Arabic language.

 Björn is also a keen sailor and guardian of marine traditions, serving as an elected member of the Royal Society for Naval Sciences, Kungl Örlogsmannasällskapet.